DerekGSnow/DerekGSnow.github.io/projects.md

 ### PubQC
 I assisted in developing an application to detect citation hacking in scientific papers.
 [PubQC](https://wren.omrf.org/project/pubqc/)

+# School Projects

+### Databases
+I worked in a team to develop a database for a fictional Taco Truck.
+Using MS SQL Server, we went through the entire database construction process from creating the ERD, to logical design, normalization, and finally physical design and implementation.

+### Web Development
+You're using a site I've developed!
+From the Beautiful Jekyll template, I've added a few customizations to make it my own.
+I've also added a few pages to showcase my work.

 # Personal Projects

 ### Foundry Server Hosting